d12frosted/elpa-mirror/gnu/auto-header-readme.txt

-This script parses man-pages to guess what header files a function might need.
+This script parses man-pages to guess what C header files a function might need.

 Bind `auto-header-at-point' to a convenient key if you want to